abbymanalo/abby2025/index.md

 </div>

 <div style="text-align: center; font-size: 150%">
-Click on the buttons above to see some personal interest blogs I made! 😀
+Click on the buttons above to see some of my work! 😀

 </div>